Comprehensive Capitalization Model: Troubleshooting Capitalization Issues

 • Actuals – Must be in a locked financial period.

-Step 9: Verify Capitalisation Lock Date and Implementation Date
+Step 9: Verify Capitalization Lock Date and Implementation Date or End Date

-• Capitalisation Lock Date – Must be set correctly; financial records before this date are locked.
+• Capitalization Lock Date – Must be set correctly; financial records before this date are locked.

-• Implementation Date – Must be set; records beyond this date are treated as OpEx.
+• Implementation Date or End date (Depending on configuration) – Must be set; records beyond this date are treated as OpEx.

 Was this article helpful?